 5.3.2.
 Answering Big Minions

-With just 2 copies of Hunter's Mark for handling large minions, Build-a-Beast will frequently be your best option killing threats like the The Lich King.
+With just 1 copy of Hunter's Mark for handling large minions, Build-a-Beast will frequently be your best option killing threats like the The Lich King.
 If you are facing down a large minion on board, or suspect your opponent might play one soon, the best keyword abilities to look for with Build-a-Beast are Poisonous and Stealth.
 Large Stealth minions are difficult for control players to interact with, while Poisonous minions can frequently be combined with Rush or Charge Beasts to create psuedo-removal spells.
 Since Vilebrood Skitterer is a potential selection in the second round of Beasts, try to select Beasts which cost 3 or less if you fail to find a Taunt or Stealth minion in your first selection.

 5.3.3.
 Answering Wide Boards

 The easiest way to stabilize against a wide and threatening board is to make a large a Taunt minion with Build-a-Beast, but this can sometimes leave you vulnerable to Silence and removal if you are unable to combine your Taunt Beast with a Bearshark.
 Fortunately, there are several Zombeast combinations that do an excellent impression of a Twisting Nether.
 Both Cave Hydra and Exploding Bloatbat are potential choices for your in your Beast selection, and can be combined with Poisonous, Rush, and Charge minions to create a surprise board wipe out of nowhere.